Flu jab side effects: common questions

 Does the flu jab make you ill?

-It is a common misconception that the flu jab gives you the flu, but minor reactions of flu-like symptoms including mild fever and tiredness are reported by some patients.
+It is a common misconception that the flu jab gives you the flu, but minor reactions of flu-like symptoms including mild fever and tiredness are reported by some people.

 Does the flu jab make your arm sore?